-The SEQ Code came into effect on 1 July 2013.
-Any new assets delivered after this time must comply with the SEQ Code.
-However it is recognised that it would be unreasonable from an economic and time delay perspective for assets that are already significantly progressed along the delivery process to be altered to make them comply.
-Therefore, there are transitional arrangements in place.
+The SEQ Code is periodically reviewed and updated so that we can improve it based on feedback received and to ensure it continues to reflect current best practice.
+Several updates have been published since the first edition and there will be more updates in the future.
+It is recognised that it would be unreasonable from an economic and time delay perspective for assets that are already significantly progressed along the delivery process under one edition to be altered to make them comply with a newer edition.
+Therefore, there are always transitional arrangements in place.